kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 #### `DefaultPreemption` Plugin: Preemption Mechanism Adjustments in the PostFilter Phase

-Only the `DefaultPreemption` plugin runs during the PostFilter phase for deferred resize pods; other PostFilter plugins will be modified to skip processing for deferred resize pods.
+Only the `DefaultPreemption` plugin runs during the PostFilter phase for deferred resize pods; other PostFilter plugins are bypassed via `IsResponsible(pod)`.

 The modifications to the `NodeName`, `NodeResourcesFit`, and `DeferredPodScheduling` plugins ensure three important components of the desired behavior: